Jay Peak, United States: Family Ski Guide

 The terrain itself is solid but not vast.
 Expert skiers will explore the glades for a few days before wanting more.
 For a longer trip, consider pairing Jay Peak with a day at Burke Mountain, 20 minutes south, to add variety.

-If this resort is not the right fit for your family, consider Smugglers Notch for a more family-programmed resort with condo kitchens and dedicated kids' activities.
+Families who want something different should consider Smugglers Notch for a more family-programmed resort with condo kitchens and dedicated kids' activities.

 Would we recommend Jay Peak?